kartikkes02/FUTURE_FS_01/README.md

 ### Customization Notes:
-1. Replace placeholder links (`your-profile`, `https://www.linkedin.com/in/kartikeya-kesarwani-7a5b03293/`, `kartikeyakesarwani@gmail.com`) with your actual contact information
+1. Replace placeholder links (`https://www.linkedin.com/in/kartikeya-kesarwani-7a5b03293/`, `kartikeyakesarwani@gmail.com`) with your actual contact information
 2. Add a real screenshot by replacing the placeholder image URL
 3. Update the "Highlights" section with your actual Lighthouse scores if available